JBeggs/docker-django-react-web-application/README.md

 - Choose a frame work, bootstrap or tailwind?
 Not lookning good for tailwind if I need to buy it.
 - Add some models in the backend to store page content
 - Add Models for Blog content

+## Well that was a hectic week.

+Breakdown of the applicatrion.

+Register is working, not suure about login style
+Terms and condistions is added
+Home page displays active articles not owned by admin, admin is for editing homepage and article page content.

+Admin frontend.
+Can edit home page title and descrition and upload images for gallery? and hero image

+Logged in user

+Can create articles, click of a button, article created with ... that are point and click editable Delete article to do
+Time line is built on the users article page, a break down of what was added.
+If they choose activating it sends it to the home page feed

+Each article can have a unique hero image

+Working on comments and messages fron contact form. (might not be able to finish)

+My articles are going to be added via a spreadsheet and then upload the images manually

+## Wednesday power failure

+First time in a while no juice but its been good I can think more about what's going on.

+Feels like I've been putting out fire and chasing bugs but I think it's getting thee

+User flow is better adding and edting content working smoothly

+Still that design?